RyanAsherStevens/First-Repository-/README.md

 # First-Repository-
-Real First Repo
+Real First Repo.
-Started laying the different styles of how the webpage will look added a media querey
+ Started laying the different styles of how the webpage will look.
+ Added a media querey.